cdbuzzell/TeamsPriorityIncidentResponse/README.md

 7. Test it by adding a new Incident in ServiceNow with the **Impact** and **Urgency** both set to **High**

 ## ADVANCED
+### Create a new App Registration in Azure Active Directory
+- See the [Teams Requests repo](https://github.com/cdbuzzell/TeamsRequests#register-an-application-in-azure-active-directory) for instructions on how to Register an Application in AAD

 ### Create a flow in Microsoft Flow
 1. Browse to https://flow.microsoft.com
 2. Click on **My flows**